Sri Hanuman sannidhi of Nayaks' period by the side of rajagopuram

 Karuppanswamy and Beauty of Alagar

 But taking away Alagar from the safe fort was practically impossible.
 So, the king entrusted the task to eighteen occult system practitioners of his country.
 These eighteen magicians set out to Alagar kovil to take away the processional deity.
-They were escorted by the guardian deity of Malayala desam, namely Sri Karuppan.
-For fleeing with the deity the divine power has to be taken away and deity had to be made as simple ‘vigraham’.
+They were escorted by the guardian deity of Malayala Desam, namely Sri Karuppan.
+For fleeing with the deity the divine power has to be taken away and the deity had to be made as simple ‘vigraham’.

 On the wishes of Sri Karuppan, Alagar blessed him to be His guard then after.
-Then on Karuppanswamy is the guardian of all the properties of the temple.
+Then Karuppanswamy is the guardian of all the properties of the temple.

 Karuppanswamy